-The model was shown to well reproduce the inorganic levels in the cloud, with the exception of nitrate, which was underestimated because of the low-NO_x conditions.
-Some discrepancies were also found for H_2O_2 , most likely arising from both measurement and modeling issues.
-The missing description of the activity of mission gravity of mission description.
+The model was shown to reproduce the inorganic levels in the cloud well, with the exception of nitrate, which was underestimated because of the low-NO_x conditions.
+Some discrepancies were also found for H2O2, most likely arising from both measurement and modeling issues.

-20 both measurement and modeling issues.
 The missing description of the activity of microorganisms in the model, previously reported to efficiently degrade both hydrogen peroxide and formate (Vaïtilingom et al., 2013), might also explain the overestimated concentrations of those compounds in the model.

-In addition to formic acid, for the reference simulation, the model is also capable of simulating organic acid concentrations in agreement with observations, but they are on average in the lower range of the measured values reported by Deguillaume

-- et al. (2014).
-Several sensitivity tests were performed to further investigate the observed discrepancies, which could finally, to a large extent, be explained by 1) an insufficient organic loading in the particle spectrum used to initialize the model and 2) significantly higher acidity in the model compared to measurements.
-For all these runs, the partitioning ratio is evaluated and is clearly greater than 1 (i.e., species are supersaturated in the aqueous phase), especially for soluble species (with a high effective Henry's law constant larger than 10^9 M atm-1).
-This is related to the fact that most of the C3-C4 carboxylic acids - 30 come mainly from the particulate phase.
-Formic and acetic acids, in contrast, are more efficiently transferred from the gas phase and have a highly variable aqueous-phase reactivity depending on the cloud acidity.
+In addition to formic acid, for the reference simulation, the model is also capable of simulating organic acid concentrations in agreement with observations, but they are on average in the lower range of the measured values reported by Deguillaume et al. (2014).
+Several sensitivity tests were performed to further investigate the observed discrepancies, which could finally, to a large extent, be explained by (1) an insufficient organic loading in the particle spectrum used to initialize the model and (2) significantly higher acidity in the model compared to measurements.
+For all these runs, the partitioning ratio is evaluated to be at Henry's law equilibrium for most of the species, more particularly for carboxylic acids originating from the particulate phase.
+However, some deviations are observed for inorganic species and this deviation increases with increasing pH (for HNO3 and SIV).
+Highly soluble carbonyl compounds (glyoxal, formaldehyde, etc.) are undersaturated with respect to the equilibrium predicted by the Henry's law.